What Every Rookie Truck Driver Should Know

 Animals will sometimes end up in your way – and you cannot swerve to miss them.
 Slow down as much as you safely can.
 But swerving thousands of pounds suddenly can end up getting you and others hurt.

 It’s okay to ask others for help.
 It doesn’t make you weak; it makes you smart.
 There is always going to be someone who knows more than you.
 There will \always be people who teach you something new.
 If you’re unsure of something, talk to someone.

 Get Your Class A CDL

 If you haven’t gotten your Class A CDL but are ready for a truck driving career, we can get you behind the wheel.
-You can start a career as a professional entry-level truck driver by training at Roadmaster Drivers School in one month through state-of-the-art training.
+You can start a career as a professional entry-level truck driver by training at Roadmaster Drivers School in about a month.